How deep learning fakes videos (Deepfake) and how to detect it?

 The concept of Deepfakes is very simple.
-Let’s say we want to transfer the face of a person A to a video of person B.
+Let’s say we want to transfer the face of person A to a video of person B.

 First, we collect hundreds or thousands of pictures for both persons.
 We build an encoder to encode all these pictures using a deep learning CNN network.
 Then we use a decoder to reconstruct the image.
-This autoencoder (the encoder and the decoder) has over million parameters but is not even close enough to remember all the pictures.
+This autoencoder (the encoder and the decoder) has over a million parameters but is not even close enough to remember all the pictures.
 So the encoder needs to extract the most important features to recreate the original input.
 Think about it as a crime sketch.
 The features are the descriptions from a witness (encoder) and a composite sketch artist (decoder) uses them to reconstruct a picture of the suspect.

 To decode the features, we use separate decoders for person A and person B. Now, we train the encoder and the decoders (using backpropagation) such that the input will match closely with the output.
 This process is time-consuming.
 With a GPU graphic card, it takes about 3 days to generate decent results. (after repeat processing images for about 10+ million times)

-After the training, we process the video frame-by-frame to swap a person face with another.
+After the training, we process the video frame-by-frame to swap a person's face with another.
 Using face detection, we extract the face of person A out and feed it into the encoder.
 However, instead of feeding to its original decoder, we use the decoder of the person B to reconstruct the picture. i.e. we draw person B with the features of A in the original video.
-Then we merge the new created face into the original image.
+Then we merge the newly created face into the original image.

-Intuitively, the encoder is detecting face angle, skin tone, facial expression, lighting and other information that is important to reconstruct the person A. When we use the second encoder to reconstruct the image, we are drawing person B but with the context of A. In the picture below, the reconstructed image has facial characters of Trump while maintaining the facial expression of the target video.
+Intuitively, the encoder is detecting face angle, skin tone, facial expression, lighting and other information that is important to reconstruct the person A. When we use the second decoder to reconstruct the image, we are drawing person B but with the context of A. In the picture below, the reconstructed image has facial characters of Trump while maintaining the facial expression of the target video.

 Before the training, we need to prepare thousands of images for both persons.
-We can take a shortcut and use face detection library to scrape facial pictures from their videos.
+We can take a shortcut and use a face detection library to scrape facial pictures from their videos.
 Spend significant time to improve the quality of your facial pictures.
 It impacts your final result significantly.